okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Add request code

-This step includes the code that parses the body of the request received from Okta, which gets the values of `data.userProfile`.
-These properties contain the credentials submitted by the end user who is trying to self register.
+This step includes the code that parses the body of the request received from Okta.
+These properties contain the credentials submitted by the end user who is trying to self register (self-service registration) or update their profile (Progressive Profile).

 <StackSelector snippet="get-submitted-credentials" noSelector/>

 ## Send response

-The external service responds to Okta indicating whether to accept the user self-registration by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register.
+The external service responds to Okta indicating whether to accept the user self-registration or profile update by returning a `commands` object in the body of the HTTPS response, using a specified syntax within the object to indicate to Okta that the user should either be denied or allowed to self-register or update their profile.

 <StackSelector snippet="send-response" noSelector/>